juanscr/arch_dotfiles/README.md

 <a name="qt5-platform"></a>
 ### QT5 Platform
-For configuring the QT applications, I use the `breeze-dark` theme, which allows a uniform look betwewn GTK and QT as I also use Breeze in GTK.
-For setting it, I create the file `/etc/profile.d/qt5_vars.sh` and write:
+For configuring the QT applications, I use the `qt5ct` to configure the theme.
+This was the only way I could get the configuration to work.
+Create the following file `/etc/profile.d/qt5_vars.sh` and write the following:

 ```
-export QT_STYLE_OVERRIDE=breeze-dark
+export QT_QPA_PLATFORMTHEME=qt5ct
 ```